-- (c) Effective as of the start of the first full pay period after July 1, 2021, (July 4, 2021) each bargaining unit employee employed as of July 1, 2021 shall receive an across the board increase of two and one quarter percent (2.25%).
-Such increase shall be added to the existing pay plan. - (d) The Judiciary's financial commitments stated in subsection (b) and (c) above are subject to the complete funding of these commitments by the Legislature and the full receipt thereof by the Judiciary.
+- (d) Effective as of the start of the first full pay period after July 1, 2022, (July 3, 2022) each bargaining unit employee employed as of July 1, 2022 shall receive an across the board increase of three percent (3.0%).
+Such increase shall be added to the existing pay plan. - (e) Each bargaining unit employee employed as of January 2, 2024 will receive a lump sum payment of One Thousand Dollars (\$1,000.00), payable in the first off cycle period in January of 2024.
+Such lump sum will not be added to employees' base nor to the pay plan. - (f) Effective as of the start of the first full pay period after July 1, 2023, (July 2, 2023) each bargaining unit employee employed as of July 1, 2023 shall receive an across the board increase of two percent (2.0%).
+Such increase shall be added to the existing pay plan. - (g) The Judiciary's financial commitments stated above in subsection (b) through (f) above are subject to the complete funding of these commitments by the Legislature and the full receipt thereof by the Judiciary.
 It is anticipated that the Legislature will fund the same wage increases for the executive branch employees.
-If, however, the Legislature should for any reason fully fund the executive branch's requirements to cover its settlements, but appropriates an amount for the Judiciary Unit's pay increase or lump sum payment that is less than the funding needed by the Judiciary to pay the pay increase and lump sum payments provided in this agreement, the Judiciary shall have the right to re-open these negotiations in order to bargain an agreement that is within the dollars it receives. (e)The ability of covered employees to move on step in accordance with the applicable provisions and timelines of the Agreement will remain in effect throughout the two year duration of the Agreement.

-(f) Reorganization - Terms of Compensation: During the life of this Agreement, any employee who, as a result of Judiciary restructuring, accepts a position with a rate of compensation which is less than the rate of compensation he/she is then earning which places the hourly rate between the pay grid steps or above the pay grade maximum, shall be at a "red circled" hourly rate.
+If, however, the Legislature should for any reason fully fund the executive branch's requirements to cover its settlements, but appropriates an amount for the Judiciary Unit's , new title, pay increase and/or lump sum payment that is less than the funding needed by the Judiciary to pay the new title, pay increase and/or lump sum payments provided in this agreement, the Judiciary shall have the right to re-open these negotiations in order to bargain an agreement that is within the dollars it receives. - (h) The Judiciary's financial commitments stated above in subsection (b) through (g) above are subject to the complete funding of these commitments by the Legislature and the full receipt thereof by the Judiciary.
+It is anticipated that the Legislature will fund the same wage increases for the executive branch employees.
+If, however, the Legislature should for any reason fully fund the executive branch's requirements to cover its settlements, but appropriates an amount for the Judiciary Unit's new title, pay increase and/or lump sum payments that is less than the funding needed by the Judiciary to pay the new title, pay increase and/or lump sum payments provided in this agreement, the Judiciary shall have the right to re-open these negotiations in order to bargain an agreement that is within the dollars it receives. - (i) The ability of covered employees to move on step in accordance with the applicable provisions and timelines of the Agreement will remain in effect throughout the two year duration of the Agreement. - (j) Reorganization Terms of Compensation: During the life of this Agreement, any employee who, as a result of Judiciary restructuring, accepts a position with a rate of compensation which is less than the rate of compensation he/she is then earning which places the hourly rate between the pay grid steps or above the pay grade maximum, shall be at a "red circled" hourly rate.
 When a pay raise occurs within the Judicial Branch, the increase for red circled employees will be calculated as follows: